What does tango have to do with Buenos Aires’s subway you might ask? Actually a lot more than you think!

 At Corriente’s station a huge mural of Carlos Gardel and another tango star, Enrique Santos Discépolo, completely covers a wall.
 From time to time, there is a couple dancing tango in front of the mural while tango beat fills the station.

 However, it is not just the Corrientes station that has reference to tango.
-Actual every station on the H-line is decorated in memory of different tango personalities.
+Actually every station on the H-line is decorated in memory of different tango personalities.

 Apparently, none of the big tango stars of the past left any remarkable graves or memorials… Simply because there was nothing left in their bank accounts by the time of their death.
 They lived the sweet life all the way through.
 Not even Carlos Gardel – the biggest of them all – left enough money for a memorial.

 In 2003, the local government of Buenos Aires gave the past-century tango stars a helping hand.
 They passed a law that indicated that the to-be-established new H-line in the subway system should be created as a “culturally tango tour of the subway”.

 Each station should be decorated with images and artwork referring to different personalities within tango.
 And so it became.

 The H-line and the subway system in Buenos Aires